Command line argument parsing with Clap

 validation logic and help for those options automatically.
 The short

-options control the flag the user will be expected to type; short
+and long options control the flag the user will be expected to type; short

-and long flags look like --count
+flags look like -c and long flags look like --count.

 use clap::Parser; /// Simple program to greet a person #[derive(Parser, Debug)] #[clap(author, version, about, long_about = None)] struct Args { /// Name of the person to greet #[clap(short, long)] name: Option<String>, // Make 'name' required by removing Option<> /// Number of times to greet #[clap(short, long, default_value_t = 1)] count: u8, } fn main() { let args = Args::parse(); let users_name = match args.name { Some(name) => name, None => "Mysterious User".to_string(), }; for _ in 0..args.count { println!("Hello {}!", users_name) } }